 Can I consume medical cannabis in my car?

 No. A patient cannot drive while under the influence of marijuana.

-Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
+No. Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
 This is true even if the states between which they are traveling allow medical marijuana.
-Should you need to travel with your marijuana, it would be best to contact the state’s Bureau of health to understand the specific laws of the state you are going to not risk breaking any laws.
+Should you need to travel with your marijuana, it would be best to contact the state’s Bureau of Health to understand the specific laws of the state you are going to and not risk breaking any laws.

-How Much Should I consume?
+How much medical marijuana should I consume?

-Should you have any other questions, feel free to contact us through our Facebook Page or go directly to the ADHS FAQ page
+We are not doctors or physicians, and therefore you should always consult with a professional before using medical marijuana.
+Should you have any other questions, feel free to contact us through our Facebook page, or go directly to the ADHS FAQ page.

 Found this post informative?
-Help us get it in front of people who need the information by SHARING it.
+Help us get it in front of people who need the information by SHARING it!